thingmill/contact-form-api/README.md

     - `smtp`: the ID of the SMTP config that will be used for this app. *Required, Cannot be null*
     - `discord`: the Discord Webhook URL to notify for a message on this app, if `null` no webhooks will be sent
     - `email`: the email address that will be used to notify the "administrator" of a new message, if `null` no notification will be sent to the administrator
-- Finnaly, you can run the server using the `yarn start` command
+- Finally, you can run the server using the `yarn start` command

 ## Usage